-In face of rising energy prices and stricter environmental regulations there is increasing demand for heat treatment systems with greater energy efficiency.
+In face of rising energy prices and stricter environmental regulations there is increasing demand for heat treatment plants with greater energy efficiency.

 The following examples outline engineering alternatives for heat recovery:Heat Exchangers